chiyodad/cbeams.github.io/_drafts/epoch.md

     $ date "+%s"
     1405002000

-In Unix time, then, this post is 1,405,002,000 seconds old.
+This means that in Unix time, this post is 1,405,002,000 seconds old.
 That number is a simple, portable timestamp that can be translated into any format, time zone, etc. Elegant, right?

     $ date -r 1405002000 "+%d/%m/%Y %H:%M %Z"
     10/07/2014 16:20 CEST